ehrlich89/forensics/README.md

 The BlueRange SDK has two layers, a core and a service layer.
 The core layer contains a set of components used to process streams of beacon messages like iBeacon or Eddystone messages.
 These message processing components can be combined to a flexible event driven architecture.
-The service layer builds on top of the core layer and integrates the message processing components with the Relution API.
+The service layer builds on top of the core layer and integrates the message processing components to realize the SDK services provided by Relution.
 Currently the following features are supported:

 ### Core